planetenamek/DiscoSteem-Bot/README.md

 The curate function has been improved to allow data to be stored in a JSON file.
 This allows simple data reuse and also allows more efficient processing.

+> The $curate function now offers two services depending on the channels you have configured.

+#### For all users:

+Configure in config.json the parameter **postSubmissionChan** all links and descriptions posted on this channel will go directly to the channel you configured with **savingSubmissionChan**.

+#### For moderators and curators

+Configure in config.json the parameter **curationChan** all links and descriptions posted on this channel will go directly to the channel you have configured with **savingChan**.

+In addition to being saved in a different channel, the data will be saved in the file **post-saved.json** which will allow you to process them much more quickly and simply.

+**WARNING** : For more consistency think of configuring the permissions of your **curationChan** so that nobody can write there, but simply add reactions.
+This will allow you to have a very clean channel and therefore a better visibility to view the selected articles.

 We have implemented the $rank function to display a Steem user's rank.
 The function calculates the VEST and returns the rank and number of VEST remaining to reach the next level.